The 1982 Buccaneer draft review

-Someone in the scouting department rated this guy so highly, that the Bucs traded their 1983 first round pick to select Reese in the 2nd round in 1982.
-He never had the ability to play defensive end in the NFL and this selection will remain the benchmark for any future bad Buccaneer draft picks.
+Someone in the scouting department rated this guy so highly but he never had the ability to play defensive end in the NFL and this selection will remain the benchmark for any future bad Buccaneer draft picks.

 Spent nearly a decade as a Buccaneer and remains one of the most popular players in franchise history.
 Never a great player but always a solid dependable one.

-Never played a down for the Buccaneers.
+Never carried the ball for the Buccaneers.
 Missed the 1982 season following a pre-season injury but could not make the team the following season.
 Had rushed for 1,402 yards during his college career for Houston at a 4.4 average.

 Spent five seasons as a starting inside linebacker with the Bucs through the very worst years of the franchise and was always a fan favourite.

 6 - WR - Andre Tyler - Stanford